kitnil/awesome/README.md

 - [ganeti-instance-guix](https://github.com/mbakke/ganeti-instance-guix) - When you want to try Guix System, but all you have is a Ganeti cluster..
 - [vulhub](https://github.com/vulhub/vulhub) - Pre-Built Vulnerable Environments Based on Docker-Compose
 - [hosts](https://github.com/sy618/hosts) - 已停更
+- [papers-we-love](https://github.com/papers-we-love/papers-we-love) - Papers from the computer science community to read and discuss.
 - [kaitai_struct](https://github.com/kaitai-io/kaitai_struct) - Kaitai Struct: declarative language to generate binary data parsers in C++ / C# / Go / Java / JavaScript / Lua / Perl / PHP / Python / Ruby
 - [docker-images](https://github.com/oracle/docker-images) - Official source for Docker configurations, images, and examples of Dockerfiles for Oracle products and projects
 - [ghwd](https://github.com/github-modules/ghwd) - Open the github URL that matches your shell's current branch and working directory